suyash-rgb/PresencePulse/README.md

 # Code Summaries

 ### 1. **Dataset Preparation and Management Script**
 - **Description**: This script manages the creation and organization of the image dataset used for face recognition.
-It includes functions to download images from Google, add images from local folders, capture images using a camera, and manage student records in Google Sheets.
+It includes functions add images from local folders, capture images using a camera, and manage student records in Google Sheets.
 - **Main Functions**:
   - **Add Images from Folder**: Copies images from a local folder to the dataset.
   - **Capture Images from Camera**: Uses the camera to capture images and save them to the dataset.